aryakaul/novasplice/lab-notebook.md

 2. Non-coding dna regions are not just random DNA sequences -- natural selection favors noncoding sequences that are not close to becoming splice sites
 3. We all have these, but they don't have a big effect

+#### 2018-08-02
+I finished NovaSplice!
+I'm pushing now.
+If I have time I'll also upload to pip/bioconda.